eoda-macs401/earth_ocean_data_analysis/Assignments/.ipynb_checkpoints/first_class_assignment-checkpoint.md

 # First Class - Assignment

 ### What to do:
-- Make sure JupyterLab is installed correctly on your machine, or that you are accessing a University computer with it installed in MH031.
+- Make sure JupyterLab is installed correctly on your machine or the University machine you are using.
 - Carefully read the page: **Intro to JupyterLab** and follow the links to read about the Markdown syntax (i.e. [Markdown Guide / Basic Syntax](https://www.markdownguide.org/basic-syntax)).
 - Create a new Markdown file using JupyterLab.
 Call this file "First_Class_Reflection.md".
 - Using syntax for headings, lists, etc., that you learned about on the Intro to JupyterLab page (and links embedded), include the following content in your new Markdown file.